 3 .
 Radical honesty.
 Share with others that “how are you” is a hard question to answer as a cancer patient.
 My personal experience has shown me that this strategy is only beneficial in a small number of cases.
 With trusted people who have the time to listen, and the skills to hold pain.
 Otherwise it can be painful, as the above examples illustrated.

 I hope that sharing my below-the-surface-experience will be useful to some of you.
-Perhaps it prompted you to reflect on your own experience or to the deeper meaning of social greetings.
-Thank you for reading.
-I look forward to reading and responding to your comments.
+Perhaps it prompted you to reflect on your own experience, or to the deeper meaning of social greetings.
+Subscribe to my blog if you would like to be notified when I write a new post.